Monsignor (film)

-Monsignor is a 1982 American drama film directed by Frank Perry about a Roman Catholic priest's rise through the ranks of the Vatican, during and after World War II.
-Along the way, he involves the Vatican in the black marketeering operations of a Mafia don, and has an affair with a woman in the postulant stage of becoming a nun.
+Monsignor is a 1982 American drama film directed by Frank Perry about Roman Catholic priest John Flaherty's rise through the ranks of the Vatican, during and after World War II.
+Along the way, he involves the Vatican in the black marketeering operations of a Mafia don, and has an affair with Clara, a woman in the postulant stage of becoming a nun.
 He eventually repents and returns to his faith, attempting to make right the things he has done wrong.
 The cast includes Christopher Reeve, Geneviève Bujold, Fernando Rey, Jason Miller, Joseph Cortese, Adolfo Celi, and Leonardo Cimino.

 The film was not well received by critics and performed poorly at the box office; Reeve later blamed this on poor editing.
 Supporting actors Miller and Rey were singled out for their strong performances.
-The film was nominated for a Golden Raspberry Award for Worst Musical Score, the only Razzie nomination John Williams ever received in his career to date.
+The film was nominated for a Golden Raspberry Award for Worst Musical Score at the 3rd Golden Raspberry Awards, the only Razzie nomination John Williams ever received in his career to date.

 The filming location was entirely in Rome, Italy.

 Plot

-With the Vatican having financial difficulties during World War II, a young priest from America is sent for, recommended because of his accounting skill.
+With the Vatican having financial difficulties during World War II, Father John Flaherty, a young priest from America is sent for, recommended because of his accounting skill.
 He has already broken the rules, for his first assignment after ordination, is a military chaplain.
-There he ministers to a dying soldier and then takes the dead soldier's position as a machine gunner and destroys a squadron of advancing German troops.
+There he ministers to dying soldier Private Musso and then takes the dead Musso's position as a machine gunner and destroys a squadron of advancing German troops.
 This action of a priest killing in combat gets him removed from that position, and he is then sent to the Vatican, with his knowledge of business and accounting.

-Father John Flaherty does indeed have a good head for figures, but also believes in any means to an end.
+Flaherty does indeed have a good head for figures, but also believes in any means to an end.
 To raise money for the church, he is willing to enter into a black market operation with the Mafia, selling cartons of cigarettes by the tens of thousands for a percentage of the take.

-The priest's morals are strained further when he develops a romantic interest in Clara, a young nun who is having a crisis of faith.
+Flaherty's morals are strained further when he develops a romantic interest in Clara, a young nun who is having a crisis of faith.
 They begin an affair, but Flaherty does not confess to her his true identity.
 One day during a papal ceremony, Clara catches sight of Flaherty in his clerical robes.
 Her love and trust are shattered.

 Flaherty's methods may be overlooked, but his success at raising funds is appreciated by some of his superiors as he rises to become a monsignor, then a cardinal.
 When an ill-advised stock investment costs the Vatican millions, however, Flaherty must pay the price for his deeds.